asjuan/sewrjs/README.md

 fXg.applyAll(1); //will return 3
 ```
-In real life scenarios, not all functions have just one parameter, to compose them we can curry them
+In real life scenarios, not all functions require one parameter.
+In order to compose, we must curry it as shownbelow
 ```
 function sum(a, b) {
     return a + b;